-If you have found out that you have foundation problems, you’re probably digging into some research to find the perfect company to do the repairs.
+If you have just found out that you have foundation issues, you’re probably digging into some research to find the perfect company to do the repairs.
 After you have spoken with your contractor, you learn that placing piers underneath your foundation will be the best fix.
 From what you were told, this should permanently fix your issue.
 But there’s more to know.

 The first thing you need to realize is that if you do not address the initial cause of the foundation movement, you will have the same problems in the future.
-You can have the best structural engineer install the best piers on the market and still have issues.
+You can have the best foundation repair contractor install the best piers on the market and still have issues.
 Piers are only going to work if there are no other problems with the foundation.
 Let’s say you have a leak under your home that is coming from old plumbing.
 The new piers will only last until the water starts to damage them.

 Secondly, you need to understand that the piers are only as good as the foundation repair company that is installing them.
 Piers need to be installed at the right depth in order to do an effective job.
 There are two types of soil under the foundation of your home.
-There is what is known as active soil.
-This is the soil that is effected by the environment surrounding your home.
-The soil can expand and contract depending on the temperatures outside.
-The water content can cause the same kind of soil movement.
-When the soil drys out it will begin to shrink.
+There is what is known as active soil, like clay soil.
+This is the soil that is affected by the environment surrounding your home.
+Clay soil will expand and contract depending on the temperatures outside.
+But the water content can cause the same kind of soil movement.
+When the soil dries out, it will begin to shrink.
 It then expands once the weather turns and it starts to rain.
-The piers need to be far below the active soil to where the inactive soil is located.
+To prevent future foundation movement, the piers need to be installed far below the active soil to where the inactive soil is located.

-Inactive soil is soil that is stable and not affected by the environmental elements.
-The foundation piers need to be installed the same depth into the inactive soil as there is active soil.
+Inactive soil is soil that is stable and not affected by environmental elements.
+The foundation piers need to be installed at the same depth into the inactive soil as there is active soil.
 For example, piers will need to be buried 12 feet into the inactive soil if there is 12 feet of active soil above it.

 It’s important for you to understand the way your foundation works and the issues that you may face if something goes wrong with it.
 You need to be aware of what is going on with your home.
 This will require you to perform regular inspections on both your home and its foundation.

 This is why companies that offer a lifetime warranty on their work are valuable.
 At Allied Foundation, we stand behind our work.
-We offer a lifetime, 100% transferrable warranty on all the foundation work we do.
+We offer a lifetime, 100% transferable warranty on all the foundation work we do.